-The plugin 'Web_Crawler_Websphinx' enables GATE to build a corpus from a web crawl.
-The crawler itself is Websphinx.
-This is a JAVA based multi-threaded web crawler that can be customized for any application.
+The 'Web_Crawler_Websphinx' plugin enables GATE to build a corpus from a web crawl.
+It is based on Websphinx, a JAVA-based, customizable, multi-threaded web crawler.

-N.B.
-If you are using this plugin via an IDE, you may need to make sure that the websphinx.jar file is on the IDE's classpath, or add to the IDE's lib directory.
+Note: if you are using this plugin via an IDE, you may need to make sure that the websphinx.jar file is on the IDE's classpath, or add it to the IDE's lib directory.

-The basic idea is to be able to specify a source URL and a depth to build the initial corpus upon which further processing could be done.
-The PR itself provides a number of helpful features to set various parameters of the crawl.
+The basic idea is to specify a source URL (or set of documents created from web URLs) and a depth and maximum number of documents to build the initial corpus upon which further processing could be done.
+The PR itself provides a number of other parameters to regulate the crawl.